scrabbletank/farhome-rules/rulesdoc.md

 #### Alluring Presence
 *Requires proficiency in conversation*

 Using your fae allure you may attempt to charm a humanoid creature.
-Taking an entire turn you make a conversation check against a creatures Willpower save.
+Taking an entire turn you make a conversation challenge against a creatures Willpower save.
 On success they are charmed by you until you release them.
 They become infatuated with you, going out of their way to please you but will not take any action that harms themselves or another creature.
 You may have up to your Charisma score in creatures under your charm at any time.
 If the charmed creature takes damage this effect ends.

 #### Enchantment
 *Requires 8th level*